 IMPORTANT: ALWAYS maintain coolant at correct level and concentration.
-DO NOT operate engine without coolant even for a few minutes.
+DO NOT operate engine without coolant even for a few minutes as this can severely damage the EGR cooler tank (if equipped).

 If frequent coolant makeup is required, the glycol concentration should be checked with JT07298 Coolant/Battery Tester to ensure that the desired freeze point is maintained.
 Follow manufacturer's instructions provided with Coolant/Battery Tester.